fieldtrip/website/development/module/peer.md

 ## How does it work

-The peer toolbox is a spin-off project from our real-time Brain-Computer interfacing project.
-After implementing the FieldTrip buffer for transmitting and buffering EEG and MEG data over the network, we realised that we could also use a slightly modified buffer for other stuff, such as distributed computing.
+The peer toolbox is a spin-off project from the real-time BrainBain BCI project.
+After implementing the [FieldTrip buffer](/development/realtime/buffer_overview) for transmitting and buffering EEG and MEG data over the network, we realised that we could also use a slightly modified buffer for other stuff, such as distributed computing.

 Each of the peers in the network consists of a MATLAB session.
 Withing that MATLAB session a mex file is running that runs several theads in the background.
 The most important thread is the buffer, which is a small TCP server that can receive and hold MATLAB variables that were sent from another peer.
 The buffer is used to receive the input variables of a computation that has to be performed on this peer, or the output variables of a computation that weer performed on another peer.
 Another thread that is running sends and receives UDP multicast packets.
 These are very small messages that are sent over the network to announce the presence of the peer and to inform the other peers of its status.
 These multicasts packets are sent to all computers on the local network, which allows all peers on that network to discover each other.
 That means that you don't have to list all peers in a configuration file: in fact, there are no configuration files at all.